Revenue Decoupling—An Overview

 Consequently, efficiency and conservation measures conflict with utilities’ profits in a restructured market in a similar way to a traditional market because they decrease the volume demanded by and therefore revenues collected from their customers.

-Decoupling removes throughput incentives by providing stable revenue for utilities regardless of sales volume.
+Decoupling is a regulatory mechanism that removes throughput incentives by providing stable revenue for utilities regardless of sales volume.
 In the case of regulated electricity markets, this may be applied to all of the integrated utility’s short-run fixed costs (generation, transmission and distribution), whereas in restructured markets only transmission and distribution utilities will have their revenues decoupled from sales volume.

-Performance targets or efficiency incentives are typically also included in a decoupled compensation scheme, thereby incentivizing the reduction of energy demand by encouraging the utility to improve the efficiency of its infrastructure and employ demand side management practices.2
+Revenue decoupling programs typically also include performance targets or efficiency incentives, thereby incentivizing the reduction of energy demand by encouraging the utility to improve the efficiency of its infrastructure and employ demand side management practices.2

 In sum, decoupling eliminates the current tie between utility sales volume and profitability.
 In doing so, it makes efficiency measures not only palatable, but profitable to utilities, and eliminates one of the drivers that has catalyzed growth in the production and consumption of energy.